open-guides/og-aws/README.md

 ### EFS Gotchas and Limitations

 -	🔸 A number of NFSv4.1 features are [not supported](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html) and there are some [limits](http://docs.aws.amazon.com/efs/latest/ug/limits.html) to the service.
 -	🔸 As of 2017-08, EFS offers disk level encryption for new drives.
-For file systems created before that date, encryption can only be achieved by moving the data to a new EFS.
+For file systems created before that date, encryption can only be achieved by moving the data to a new EFS volume.
 -	🔸 An EFS file system [can be mounted on premises](https://aws.amazon.com/efs/faq/#on-premises) over Direct Connect.
 -	🔸 An EFS file system can NOT be mounted over VPC peering or VPN, even if the VPN is running on top of Direct Connect.
 -	🔸 Using an EFS volume on Windows is not supported.